 A Useful Code of Ethics

 Here is a suggestion for a universal code of ethics.
 It should be useful for anyone and any level of society.
 The idea is to stay with a foundation ethical concept for Tier 1 that sets the tone for the code.
 Seth’s Do not violate is an excellent foundation concept.
 Tier 2 is concerned with reasonably basic principles which complement or further define Do not violate.
-These should be intuitively obvious in the context of progression.
-Tier 3, Expression, includes phrases intended to provide guidance for how to live by the principles.
+These should be intuitively obvious in the context of your personal progression.
+Tier 3 is concerned with how Tier 1 and 2 are expressed.
+Expressions include phrases intended to provide guidance for how to live by the Organizing Principles.
 Catchy phrases are useful here, as they make it easier to remember the principles.

 You will likely want to add Principles and Expressions as you become used to working with the code.
 Be careful not to overcomplicate it, though.
 It is important that you can remember the elements so as to apply them as warranted.